TemugeB/CDRnet/README.md

 This is a Tensorflow implementation of the paper "Lightweight Multi-View 3D Pose Estimation through Camera-Disentangled Representation" by Remelli, et al[1].
 The network is trained on the Human3.6M data set[2].
 I'm not part of the authors and this implementation is an independent implementation.

-This implementation is based on the paper only so some details are different from the author's intention.
-Since the authors did not release code with the paper, I needed to write this implementation for some testing work.
-As such, some parts are a bit rough.
-But the code will let you train end to end.
+Here you will find the training code for the canonical fusion model described in the paper.
+This implementation is based on the paper only so some minor details are different from the author's intention.
+The code here will let you train end to end.
 I've also included testing code as well as a trained model.
 However, you will need to download the Human3.6M data.
+I wrote this implementation for some personal testing.
+But since the authors did not release an official implementation, I've uploaded mine for anyone interested in testing it.

 **Requirements**:
 -Tensorflow 2.4.1